vmware-archive/watch-proxy/README.md

 The following are the available CLI parameters
 ```
   -c string
-    	Path to quartermaster config file (default "/etc/quartermaster/config.yaml")
+    	Path to watch-proxy config file (default "/etc/watch-proxy/config.yaml")
   -kubeconfig string
     	Path to a kubeconfig file
 ```

-Because Quartermaster leverages the kubernetes go-client package the following parameters are also available, however they are not specific to quartermaster itself.
+Because watch-proxy leverages the kubernetes go-client package the following parameters are also available, however they are not specific to watch-proxy itself.

 ```
   -alsologtostderr